cjacker/opensource-toolchain-bouffalo-lab/README.md

 **NOTE:**

-For BL602, I only found one devboard named XT-BL12. to enter program mode, it need to **Hold the 'D8' button down, press and release 'EN' button, then release 'D8' button.**
+For BL602, I only found one devboard named 'XT-BL12'. to enter program mode, it need to **Hold the 'D8' (GPIO8) button down, press and release 'EN' button, then release 'D8' (GPIO8) button.**

 Then you can download the firmware:

 ### Option 1 : with `BLFlashCommand`

-BLFlashCommand read the 'flash_prog_cfg.ini' as config file, please setup it correctly, and use blink demos in this repo, just type:
+BLFlashCommand read the 'flash_prog_cfg.ini' as config file, please setup this file correctly, and use blink demos in this repo, just type:

 ```
 make flash
 ```